- Listen to homeowners who have concerns or problems with the association;

 - Request appointment of “inspectors of elections” to oversee the voting and election count.

 - Calendar renewal date(s) at least 90 days before the renewal date;

-- Investigate other insurance policies, prices and coverage at least 60 days prior to expiration of the current policy;
+- Investigate other insurance policies, prices, and coverage at least 60 days before the expiration of the current policy;

 - Review insurance provisions in association documents to ensure that the association has proper insurance coverage; and

 - Report insurance claims promptly to the board so the board can determine the appropriate action to take.

 File the Association’s Annual Report with the Arizona Corporation Commission Annually